 Laura and I gently and carefully unstrapped her left arm, and I very gingerly palpated it to check for the areas of tenderness.
 Emily was a great patient; the whole process would have been painful, and she kept herself under control as she let me know where it hurt the most.
-I checked that she still had a strong pulse at the wrist, and got her to flex her fingers before asking her to grip my hand and try to squeeze.
+I checked that she still had a strong pulse at the wrist and finger tips, and got her to flex her fingers before asking her to grip my hand and try to squeeze.

 “Lovely!
 Well done, I know that must have hurt.
 There’s no obvious damage to the wrist and tendons, so with luck it’s a straightforward break; there doesn’t seem to be any displacement of the bone.
 Let’s get that X-Rayed.
 You aren’t pregnant or possibly pregnant, are you?”